shanemeagher/service.librespot/README.md

 # service.librespot
-*service.librespot* is an LibreELEC service addon based on librespot, an open source client library for Spotify. *librespot* enables applications to use Spotify's service, without using the official but closed-source libspotify.
+*service.librespot* is an LibreELEC service addon based on librespot (https://github.com/plietar/librespot), an open source client library for Spotify. *librespot* enables applications to use Spotify's service, without using the official but closed-source libspotify.